 Sales and/or lodging taxes are only due on income owned from "short-term rentals."
 So, for example, a landlord who rents out a home on an annual basis doesn't have to pay these taxes.

-These taxes are completely separate from income tax and are not collected by the IRS.
+The taxes we're discussing are completely separate from income tax and are not collected by the IRS.
 They are collected by your state, county, and/or city.
 Like all sales taxes, they are paid by the person who purchases the goods or services (the vacation home renter), not the person who provides them (the vacation home owner).

 Your role is limited to collecting the taxes and remitting them to the appropriate state and/or local agency.
 Depending on where your property is located, you might have to pay the sales tax you collect every month or every quarter (every three months).